Dangerous Drug Lawsuits: Seeking Compensation for Product Liability Side Effects

 Design defects can be categorized as a flaw in the design of a product.
 Oftentimes, a medication will be approved by the FDA and unforeseen side effects may occur after it’s distributed to the market.
 This can cause serious harm to an individual.
 For this type of claim, the product was manufactured correctly and maintains proper FDA standards, but the design caused dangerous side effects.

 Manufacturing defects happen during the manufacturing process when a medication is made with unsafe or tainted ingredients.
 Another scenario can arise if the wrong label was placed on the medication.

 Marketing defects, also called failure to warn, occur when the manufacturer doesn’t provide the doctor or patient with any known drug interactions or side effects.
 The FDA requires manufacturers to provide this information and if it is withheld, the manufacturer can be held reliable for any injuries or illnesses that occurred.
 Doctors and physicians can also be held accountable if they fail to provide this information.

 Speak to an Experienced Personal Injury Lawyer

 Medications are meant to ease, treat and prevent illnesses and when you are seriously harmed by a bad drug, you have the right to receive compensation.
 Your personal injury lawyer can help you file the correct claim and identify all the appropriate parties involved in your lawsuit.
-If you feel you are the victim of a product liability case in the form of a bad or dangerous drug defect, don’t bear the weight of the case alone—let the qualified team at Spector Law Group help you!
+If you feel you are the victim of a product liability case in the form of a bad or dangerous drug defect, don’t bear the weight of the case alone—let the qualified team at Spector Injury & Accident Lawyers help you!
 A Baltimore bad drug attorney will fight with you to ensure you get the compensation you deserve and protect your rights.
 Don’t hesitate—contact us today!